CristeaTeodorAndrei/CubeSat/README.md

 ### TS Phase

-Running the script TS.py the OBC should begin testing sequence where the LED (idk) will blink confirming that it has detected every single sensor, camera and RF Module. <br>
+Running the script TS.py the OBC should begin testing sequence where the LED (idk) will pulse confirming that it has detected every single sensor, camera and RF Module. <br>
 After that, a TM is sent to the user via the RF Module with the standard format and a message indicating that the user can proceed to the main code.
 ### TMTC Format

 A nominal TM should follow the following pattern:

 - TimeStamp_Voltage_Temp_Load_AccX_AccY_AccZ_GyroX_GyroY_GyroZ_Att_Press
-If the structure looks allright now you should take a look about every param:

-1. <b>TimeStamp</b> should be a float (Eg. 1.00) because the OBC is using the internal clock of the RPI. [seconds]
+1. <b>TimeStamp</b> [seconds] should be a float (Eg. 1.00) and represent the relative time.
 2. <b>Voltage</b> should be in hex format (Eg. 0x00).

 - 0x00 indicates that the voltage is nominal.
 - 0x05 indicates that the OBC is undervoltage and the power supply should be checked.

-3. <b>Temp</b> should be a float (Eg. 57.01) . [degrees]
+3. <b>Temp</b>[degrees] should be a float (Eg. 57.01) and represent the OBC's temperature.
-4. <b>Acc</b> Represent the acceleration on each axis and should be a float [m/s^2]
-5. <b>Gyro</b> Represent the rotation on each axis and should be float [deg/s]

-params should be double
+4. <b>Load</b> [%] should be an integer (Eg. 5%) and represent the OBC's load.
+5. <b>Acc</b>[m/s^2] should be a float (Eg. 10.32) and represent the acceleration on each axis.
+6. <b>Gyro</b>[deg/s] should be a float (Eg. 11.01) and represent the rotation on each axis.

+Keep in mind that TMTC will only be available for a period of time until the CubeSat moves out of range of the GCM.

 ### SDCard
-Because the RF module allows a relatively short data transmission distance, the video will be stored on the RPI's internal SD Card.
+Because the RF module allows a relatively short data transmission distance, the whole flight will be stored on the RPI's internal SD Card.
 ## Acronyms

 - LEO - Low Earth Orbit